joethompson1/cintra-taskmaster/README.md

 - Node.js 18 or higher
 - npm or yarn
-- Docker (optional, for containerized deployment)
+- Atlassian account with API access
+- Jira project with appropriate permissions

 ### Installation

-1. Clone or download this starter project
+1. Clone or download this project
 2. Install dependencies:
    ```bash
    npm install